GENERAL SUPPORT

 and a maximum of three subjects in NSSCAS

-• a C symbol in OL subjects in order to qualify for NSSCAS
+• a C symbol in OL subjects to qualify for NSSCAS

 • should be prepared to write an aptitude test;